RifasM/File-Upload-Drive/README.md

 ----

-Download and store file, "clent-secrets.json" in the working directory.
+- Download and store file, "clent-secrets.json" in the working directory.
+- Add client secret and client id in the settings.yaml file for successive authenticated logins

 ----